-As indicated above, the likelihood of establishment and spread for Apple scar skin viroid is based on the assessment for apples from China (Biosecurity Australia 2010a).
+The likelihood of establishment and spread for Apple scar skin viroid is based on the assessment for apples from China (Biosecurity Australia 2010a).
 That assessment used the same methodology as described in Chapter 2 of this report.
 The ratings from the previous assessment are presented below: